 2017 HealthyU Healthy Fair provides employees resources to maintain healthier lifestyles

-A healthy campus is a happy campus, and the Lipscomb community will have an opportunity to learn more about healthy lifestyles and resources that are available at the annual HealthyU Expo Wednesday, April 13.
+On Thursday, March 30, university employees will have an opportunity to learn more about healthy lifestyles and resources that are available to them at the 2017 HealthyU Health Fair.

 The Health Simulation Lab has four new patient simulators due to donation.